What is still face experiment?

 After the mother returns from break, she looks at her baby with an unresponsive, neutral facial face for several minutes.

 After the second break, the mother returns and resumes normal interaction with the baby.

 The still-face effect

-Infant behavior has been found to be affected by the still-face paradigm in a predictable way, now known as the still-face effect.
+During the experiment, infant behavior has been found to be affected by the still face experience in a predictable way, now known as the still face effect.

 In the first period, the infant normally engages attentively and gleefully with the mother during face-to-face interaction.
 As the mother engages with her baby, the infant responds by smiling, moving, and making sounds to connect.

-During the still-face episode, even though the mother made eye contact signifying openness to interaction, her facial expression was unresponsive.
+During the still-face episode, even though the non-responsive expressionless mother made eye contact signifying openness to interaction, her facial expression was not responding to the infant.
 The infant is confused by an apparent contradiction caused by the lack of responsiveness.